gulraiznoorbari/gulraiznoorbari/README.md

 ### ⚡️ Here is a bit about me:

 -   🚀 I'm a Unity Game Developer.
--   👨‍💻 Currently working with Unity and C#.
+-   👨‍💻 Currently working with Unity, C# and Android(Kotlin & React Native).
--   🌱 I’m currently learning about Design & Development of Games and Backend Engineering.
+-   🌱 I’m currently learning about Design & Development of Games and Mobile Apps.
 -   👯 I’m looking to collaborate with other Developers.

 <img src="./separator.jpg" />